 Twitter handle: @jeffmason1

-U.S. crude stocks unexpectedly rose last week to a fresh record high, while gasoline and distillate inventories fell less than expected, the Energy Information Administration said on Wednesday, interrupting a recent string of bullish news for the oil market.
+U.S. crude stocks fell sharply last week due to strong refining activity and an increase in exports, while gasoline and distillate inventories also dropped more than expected, the Energy Information Administration said on Wednesday.

 NEW YORK Oil settled lower on Thursday in choppy trading, as nagging worries about abundant global crude supplies sank prices after an early rally boosted Brent above $50 per barrel for the first time since June 7.

 U.S. crude stocks dropped more than expected last week, while gasoline and distillate inventories also fell sharply, data from the Energy Information Administration showed on Wednesday.

 NEW YORK Oil futures settled up slightly on Thursday, well off session highs, after a sharp but short-lived boost from a much bigger-than-expected decline in U.S. inventories of crude oil and gasoline.